 Every woman responds differently to hormonal birth control, and coming off birth control will affect women in different ways.
 As always, it’s important to discuss any changes you make with your doctor.
 If you experience side effects or symptoms that are distressing or uncomfortable, you may need to discuss alternative options.

-How Pandia Health can help?
+How Can Pandia Health Help?

+If you stop birth control and experience unwanted side effects or symptoms, you always have the option to go back onto birth control.
+Many women stop birth control because they didn’t gel well with the method they were using.
 At Pandia Health, we prioritize matching women with the right birth control for them by providing expert birth control care.
 Our doctors prescribe birth control based on the “Pandia Health algorithm” which takes into account several factors, including age, race/ethnicity, BMI, and your personal medical history, all of which can influence your body’s reaction to birth control.
 For example, if you are under 30 years old, it’s best to be on a method that has at least 30mcg of estrogen.
+Pandia Health is the most trusted provider for online birth control consultation, with an exceptional team of doctors who can prescribe your birth control online through a telemedicine consultation.
+The next step is getting your contraceptive method of choice delivered for free — even if you are uninsured!
+We accept most insurances.
+No insurance?
+No worries!
+Most pill packs start at $15/month and are sent straight to your mailbox with FREE delivery.

 Disclaimer: The views expressed in this article intend to inform and induce conversation.
 They are the views of the author and do not necessarily represent the views of Pandia Health, and are for informational purposes only, even if and to the extent that this article features the advice of physicians and medical practitioners.
 This article is not, nor is it intended to be, a substitute for professional medical advice, diagnosis or treatment, and should never be relied upon for specific medical advice.